hh-detection-algorithm/hh-detection-algorithm/simulation/Preprocessing.md

 # Dataset Preprocessing Guidelines
 ## Pre-processing
-The program was designed and tested with pre-processed CAIDA passive traces only.
-Other traffic traces may require minor tweaks.
+The guideline is written for pre-processing CAIDA passive traces.
+Other traffic traces (e.g. IMC2010 DC trace) may require corresponding minor tweaks.

 The following steps are discussed based on the use of CAIDA passive traces.